 During or after students have completed general studies courses and pre-approved professional studies courses, each prospective candidate must complete an application for admission to the Teacher Education Program (STEP).
-Teacher candidates must exhibit and maintain at least a 2.75 GPA in general studies, professional studies, and the teaching field.
-Prior to completing and submitting the application, each prospective teacher education candidate is required to pass all sections of the Praxis Core.
+Teacher candidates must exhibit and maintain at least a 2.50 GPA in general studies, professional studies, and the teaching field.